Carlo Maratta: Portraits

 Maratta was a distinguished portrait painter, whose blend of realism and an idealizing elegance ensured his immediate success.
 Such portraits as Andrea Sacchi (c.
 1655; Madrid, Museo del Prado) are characterized by simplicity of composition and intense concentration, but he gradually developed a more decorative Baroque style, indebted to Anthony van Dyck or Philippe de Champaigne, as in the portrait of Cardinal Antonio Barberini (c.
 1660; Rome, Palazzo Barberini).

 The splendour of the draperies in such works and the rich and brilliant colour are combined with allegorical or mythological elements or themes derived from ancient history, as in the portrait of Robert Spencer (c.
 1661) and the portrait of Wentworth Dillon (c.
 1665; both Althorp House, West Northamptonshire).
 His portraits have something in common with contemporary French portraiture, on which he may have had some influence.
 His Pope Clement IX (1669; Rome, Pinacoteca Vaticana) unites realism and psychological depth with rich draperies and an evocation of wisdom and dignity; it echoes Renaissance portraits by Titian and Raphael, as well as Velázquez’s Pope Innocent X (1650–51; Rome, Galleria Doria Pamphilj;.

 In the 1670s Maratti executed a notable series of portraits, such as those of Thomas Isham (c.
 1677; Lamport Hall, Northamptonshire) and Charles Fox (c.
 1679; Earl of Ilchester priv. col.); others remain untraced, such as those of Charles Errard and Michel-Ange de La Chaussé, known through drawings and engravings, or that of Giovanni Pietro Bellori (Rome, priv. col.).
 These are all more idealizing works and incorporate references to the sitter’s occupation (Bellori, for example, is seated in front of books written by himself); the more ample draperies add to the decorative aspect of these pictures.
 His Self-portrait (after 1695; Brussels, Oldmasters Museum) is an outstanding act of self-glorification, showing the artist, rejuvenated, idealized and ennobled, against a landscape background; a female figure personifying Painting is shown inscribing his name on Minerva’s shield.

 In Cleopatra Dissolving the Pearl (c.
-1692; Rome, Museo nazionale del Palazzo di Venezia) the artist painted his daughter Faustina as Cleopatra; and in the grandiose Marchese Nicolò Maria Pallavicini with the Artist (1706; Stourhead, Wiltshire), one of the most ostentatious portraits of the Roman Baroque, Maratti appears seated on the right accompanied by the Charites and painting the heroically clad Marchese, whom Glory crowns with laurel and to whom Genius (based on the Apollo Belvedere, Rome, Vatican, Museo Pio-Clementino) indicates the Temple of Virtue in the background.
+1692; Rome, Museo nazionale del Palazzo di Venezia) the artist painted his daughter Faustina as Cleopatra; and in the Marchese Nicolò Maria Pallavicini with the Artist (1706; Stourhead, Wiltshire), one of the most ostentatious portraits of the Roman Baroque, Maratti appears seated on the right accompanied by the Charites and painting the heroically clad Marchese, whom Glory crowns with laurel and to whom Genius (based on the Apollo Belvedere, Rome, Vatican, Museo Pio-Clementino) indicates the Temple of Virtue in the background.